 After you get the news of failure, you should map out your months, weeks, and days down to the hour before you even start studying for the CFA® test again.
 Think about what you need to do differently the second time around.
 Did you spend too much time taking practice tests and not enough time learning the material?
 Or, did you just choose the wrong CFA® review course to begin with?

 Another solution is to hire a private tutor to help you really understand the topics that you may find challenging.
-Graduate Tutor provides private tutoring for MBAs and CFAs.
-Understanding the key concepts is really important to ensure you will pass your exam and a private tutor will ensure you understand the key concepts on top of giving you the support you need.
+Understanding the key concepts is really important to ensure you will pass your exam and a private tutor is one way to ensure you understand the key concepts on top of giving you the support you need.

 And finally, RELAX!
 It’s a long road to begin with, so what’s another try going to cost you?
 In 10 years, you’ll look back, count your money and see your current standing, and laugh about this moment in your life.
 Things will get better, you’ll pass the CFA® exam, and you’ll move on with your life!